 The tree protection plan is in Attachment 2.
-There are 16 non-exempt trees greater than 10-inches in diameter proposed for preservation over Phase 1 and Phase 2 of the project.
-There are an additional two (2) trees less than 10-inches in diameter being preserved.
-All eight (8) significant trees are proposed for preservation.
+There are 10 non-exempt trees greater than 10-inches in diameter proposed for preservation in Phase 2 of the project.
+Four trees are recommended for removal (trees 4320, 7011, 7012, 7013).
+Seven (7) significant trees are proposed for preservation.
+During Phase 2, 10 of the 14 non-exempt trees will be preserved and protected.
+This is a preservation rate of 71 percent and a removal rate of 29 percent.